-The line will vary by track.
-If the race leader passes the line on the first lap under green before a caution comes out, it will be considered a valid green-white-checkered attempt.
+The arbitrary OT line will vary by track.
+If the race leader passes the overtime line on the first lap under green before a caution comes out, it will be considered a valid green-white-checkered attempt.
 If a caution comes out before the leader passes the overtime line on the first lap under green, it will not be a valid attempt.
-The race continues until a valid attempt.
+The race will continue until there is valid attempt.

 NASCAR previously had a limit of three tries to complete the race.

-NASCAR also officially announced Thursday that the Sprint Cup field will be reduced to 40 drivers from 43 because of its new charter model that guarantees a spot in the field for 36 cars.
-It also detailed plans for Daytona 500 qualifying:
+NASCAR also has reduced the Sprint Cup field to 40 drivers from 43 because of its new charter model that guarantees a spot in the field.